New effective interactions for hypernuclei in density dependent relativistic mean field model: Results and discussions

 where $\bm{a}$ is the ensemble of parameters to be determined ($R_\sigma$ and $R_\omega$), $i$ numbers each hypernucleus, $B_{\Lambda}$ is the separation energy and $\Delta B_{\Lambda}^{\text{exp.}}$ represents the experimental uncertainty.
-The experimental values of $B_{\Lambda,i}^{\text{exp.}}$ and $\Delta B_{\Lambda,i}^{\text{exp.}}$ are taken from Ref. \cite{Gal2016_RMP88-035004} and references therein, except for $^{40}_{~\Lambda}$Ca of which $B_{\Lambda,i}^{\text{exp.}}$ and $\Delta B_{\Lambda,i}^{\text{exp.}}$ are taken from Ref. \cite{Pile1991_PRL66-2585}.
+The experimental values of $B_{\Lambda,i}^{\text{exp.}}$ and $\Delta B_{\Lambda,i}^{\text{exp.}}$ are taken from Ref.~\cite{Gal2016_RMP88-035004} and references therein, except for $^{40}_{~\Lambda}$Ca of which $B_{\Lambda,i}^{\text{exp.}}$ and $\Delta B_{\Lambda,i}^{\text{exp.}}$ are taken from Ref.~\cite{Pile1991_PRL66-2585}.
 The eleven hypernuclei cover a large mass interval with $A = 12$--208.
 When we made the fitting, it was found that the two ratios $R_\sigma$ and $R_\omega$ both deviate from 2/3: The more light hypernuclei are included in the fitting, the smaller the two ratios are.
+This indicates that the in-medium $\Lambda N$ couplings are suppressed by structure effects in light hypernuclei.
 To show such dependence of the deviations on the mass interval, we arrange these eleven hypernuclei into three groups: (1) All of them ($A = 12$--208), (2) nine of them ($^{16}_{~\Lambda}$O and heavier, i.e., $A = 16$--208) and (3) only six of them ($^{40}_{~\Lambda}$Ca and heavier ones, i.e., $A = 40$--208).
 Based on either of the two effective $NN$ interactions DD-ME2 and PKDD, three new parameter sets are obtained.
-These six new effective interactions are labelled as DD-ME2-Y$i$ and PKDD-Y$i$ with $i=1$, 2 and 3 and listed in Table \ref{tab:DD-ME_fitting_result}.
+These six new effective interactions are labelled as DD-ME2-Y$i$ and PKDD-Y$i$ with $i=1$, 2 and 3 and listed in Table~\ref{tab:DD-ME_fitting_result}.

 From Table~\ref{tab:DD-ME_fitting_result}, one can see that if only six medium-heavy and heavy hypernuclei (those in Group 3) are used in the fitting, the average deviation $\bar\chi^2$ is the smallest which is around 0.2 for both DD-ME2-Y3 and PKDD-Y3.
 When more light hypernuclei are included, $\bar\chi^2$ becomes larger and the two ratios $R_\sigma$ and $R_\omega$ become smaller.
 To check the overall description of the new effective interactions for all of these eleven hypernuclei, we calculate and list in Table~\ref{tab:DD-ME_fitting_result} the average deviation $\bar\chi^2_{\rm all}$ as defined in Eq.~(\ref{eq:chi-square}), the root mean square (rms) deviation $\Delta$ and the root of relative square (rrs) deviation $\delta$